 In this four-week program, classes will be held four days a week with photo opportunities planned for each day.
 In addition, the class will have access to a digital darkroom to process and print photographs.

 There will be daily field trips in and around the city.
-Students will visit the museums, galleries or other venues to view art.
-Longer day trips will include Pisa, Sienna, and Venice for the Biennale.
+Students will visit museums, galleries and other venues to view art.
+Longer day trips will include Pisa, Siena, and Venice for the Biennale.